This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 - Forward texts to SPAM (7726)

 Issues where the malicious actor is an internal employee, contractor, vendor, or partner requires sensitive handling.
-Please contact the CEO and CTO directly.
-These are critical issues and must be pushed to follow up.
+Employees will contact the IR team, who will action the issue as with any incident, but ensuring the concerned personnel are not involved.

 iii) Incident Categorization #